 A big thanks to Allen and Karen of Eidolon Paranormal.
 Was great meeting you two and I had a fantastic time roaming the spooky side of The Rocks with you.

-Haunted Auckland visited Gore Hill Cemetery on February 21st 2013
+Haunted Auckland visited The Russell Hotel on February 21st 2013

 Photo’s by Eidolon Paranormal